-Maintain the provision of existing services to enable the entire humanitarian response in three operational areas.
+Maintain the provision of existing emergency telecommunication services to enable and support the entire humanitarian response in three operational areas.

-Expand data connectivity services to 70 sites in the refugee camps to enable the response.
+Expand data connectivity services to 100 sites in the refugee camps to enable the response and support operations.

 Provide security communications services in collaboration with UNDSS to support the safety and security of humanitarians.